• Preparing to Implement PA STEELS K-12 Science Standards

 Important Prerequisites: At least one administrator on your team must have already attended the administrator-specific science leadership experience in Phase 1: Make the Case, and all other team members must have already attended at least one science institute or science immersion experience in the initial phase.

-Register for Fall Session
+Register for Summer 2024 Session

 PHASE 3: IMPLEMENT THE PLAN